vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

     1 out of 64 (right ear).

-  * Using bone conduction headphones, I can just about make out the words of the song with a volume f 1 out of 64 on both ears.
+  * Using bone conduction headphones, I can just about make out the words of the song with a volume of 1 out of 64 on both ears.

   These results paint a picture of comparison between the ears that is broadly similar to the picture painted by the single-frequency